kamilkisiela/graphql-hive/README.md

 GraphQL Hive can notify your team when schema changes occur, either via Slack or a custom webhook.

 Also, the Hive CLI allows integration of the schema checks mechanism to all CI/CD systems (GitHub, BitBucket, Azure, and others).
-The same applies for schema publishing and operations checks.
+The same applies to schema publishing and operations checks.

 If you are using GitHub, you can directly benefit from the **GraphQL Hive app that will automatically add status checks to your PRs**!